Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 September 2024 16.25.50 UTC
+- WIB: Jumat, 27 September 2024 17.27.49 UTC
-- WITA: Jumat, 27 September 2024 17.25.50 UTC
+- WITA: Jumat, 27 September 2024 18.27.49 UTC
-- WIT: Jumat, 27 September 2024 18.25.50 UTC
+- WIT: Jumat, 27 September 2024 19.27.49 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology